-There will be time at the end to ask me any questions you have, and the hope is that we can explore together some of the research findings, and what it all might mean in relation to the breadth of Black women's experiences within academic science.
+There will be time at the end to ask me any questions you have, and the hope is that we can explore together some of the research findings, and what it all might mean in relation to the breadth of Black women's experiences within science, technology, engineering and mathematics.

 The conversation will be audio-recorded, with your consent, and transcribed.
 Your data will be fully anonymised, and participation is confidential.
 All information will be kept on secure, password-protected computers and in locked filing cabinets in locked offices at University College London.
 You will be sent the audio recording of your interview before it is finalised and you can make any changes you wish.